Not All Load Testing Is the Same

 An internal load test can tell you how well your application or site handles an increase in traffic.
 But it doesn’t reflect real world conditions.
 With an internal test, you control the entire environment.
 Your production environment is anything but controlled.
 Your users access your site from different locations, using different browsers and operating systems, while dealing with differing connection speeds.

 This means that if you only run internal load tests, you may end up with a nasty surprise when you go into production.
-That’s not to say that internal load testing is useless.
-But it is incomplete.
+That’s not to say that internal load testing is useless, but it’s incomplete.

 An external load test will make your load testing much more thorough and accurate.